-Taylor University’s Off-Campus Study Programs enhance liberal arts education by challenging students academically and spiritually in environments of total cultural immersion.
+Studying abroad can add many benefits to your college experience, boosting your self-confidence, adaptability, cross-cultural competency, and understanding of the world.
+Taylor’s Off-Campus Study Programs can help you get there.
+Our study abroad programs enhance a liberal arts education by challenging students academically and spiritually in environments of total cultural immersion.

 A variety of semester and January-term study abroad programs allow students the unique opportunity of entering another culture without pretense.
 Students will interact with and adapt to the people and culture of the place, returning from off-campus programs with new perspectives, questions, understanding, and appreciation for the world.
 They hunger to learn more about their own society and radiate a deeper love for the God who created this diverse world.